Medical Marijuana Certification

-Patients will be allowed to grow 18 plants in their home. ( It must be an enclosed, locked facility that is equipped with security devices that permit access only to the patient/caregiver. ) The fee for the grower card is $100.
+Patients will be allowed to grow 18 plants in their home. ( It must be an enclosed, locked facility that is equipped with security devices that permit access only to the patient/caregiver. ) The fee for the grower card is $100 payable to the DHSS.

 How much marijuana can a Missouri Medical Marijuana patient possess legally?

 Patients can purchase up to 4 ounces of dried medical marijuana or equivalent.
 The law allows up to a 60-day supply of dried marijuana or equivalent unless permitted with written certification from two independent physicians.
-You may possess 8 ounces per Missouri law as a patient.
+So long story short, you may possess 8 ounces per Missouri law as a patient.
 As a patient cultivator you may possess 12 ounces.

 Can a pharmacy fill my medical marijuana prescription?

 No, you will only be able to obtain medical marijuana at a Missouri-licensed dispensary facility or grow it at home.

 Where will I be able to obtain medical marijuana in Missouri?

 Refer to the following DHSS website for current places to purchase your medicine here:

 Where can I fax my medical records so that they can be viewed by the physician at the time of my medical marijuana evaluation appointment?